 Here are some great Apps you can use to prioritize stress relief.

-- Headspace: The time has never been better for U.S. based healthcare professionals to gain access to a free subscription.
-If you work in a public setting and are part of the healthcare community, you can gain FREE access to over 1,200 hours of meditations through the end of calendar year 2020.
+- Headspace: The time has never been better for U.S.-based healthcare professionals to gain access to a free subscription.
+If you work in a public setting and are part of the healthcare community, you can gain FREE access to over 1,200 hours of meditations through the end of the calendar year 2020.

 - Calm: Considered by some to be the #1 app for Sleep, Meditation and Relaxation, this “calming” App was named to Apple’s BEST of 2018 lists, Google Play Editor’s Choice for 2018 and “The World’s Happiest App” by the Center for Humane Technology.

 - Breethe: This app’s motto, “Inner Wellness, All Day” is ideal for when stress, anxiety or sleepless nights leave you feeling deflated.
 It will help you bounce back when you’re feeling down and help you regain a happy, natural state of being.

 If meditating is not your cup of tea, you can always get into the habit of putting your thoughts down on paper.
 As long as you have a paper and pen, you can pour your heart out, documenting the way you’re feeling and the little things that made you feel better.

 Write about the new tea that gave you a feeling of well-being or take the time to reflect on how a long walk you took made you feel happy and one with nature.
 The sound of birds chirping and the wind rustling through the trees are often overlooked in our busy lives.

 “Get back to nature” as they say even if it just means sitting on your porch or watching the birds come and go on a birdfeeder through your bedroom window.